multiprocessio/multiprocess.io/site/blog/2022-06-11-year-in-review.md

 In this post I'll share a bit about how I did this, the not very successful process of finding funding, and what happens next.
-Basically, everything stays open-source and I'm actively interviewing. :)
+Basically, everything stays open-source, I'm still extremely excited about using and working on DataStation, and I'm actively interviewing. :)

 First a little background on the problem.
 You can skip this part if